“Crypto Is A Victim Of Its Own Success”

 On 2026-02-16, James Surowiecki (Journalist) declared Bitcoin dead via The Atlantic.
 Bitcoin was trading at ~$68,843 at the time.
 The call joins the growing canon of premature obituaries.

 The declaration was catalogued on February 16, 2026, when one Bitcoin traded for approximately $68,843.
-Since then, Bitcoin has appreciated by 7% relative to the price on the day The Atlantic pronounced it finished.
+Bitcoin remains below its price on the day of this declaration — for now.